Mary Wells: Early life (1943–1960)

-Mary Esther Wells was born near Detroit's Wayne State University on May 13, 1943, to a mother who worked as a domestic, and an absentee father.
+Mary Esther Wells was born near Detroit's Wayne State University on May 13, 1943, to Geneva Campbell Wells, a mother who worked as a domestic, and Arthur Wells, an absentee father.
 One of three children, she contracted spinal meningitis at the age of two and struggled with partial blindness, deafness in one ear and temporary paralysis.
 At age 10, Wells contracted tuberculosis.
 During her early years, Wells lived in Black Bottom and struggled with poverty.
 By age 12, she was helping her mother with house cleaning work.
-She described the ordeal years later: